 For those of you who are curious about who exactly I am and how I came to write these pieces and create ZaZaKids Books, the following extracts from some early teaching journals, info on my zany theatre and dance career, my writing obsession, and a few details about my unexpected publishing life, etc might be fun.

-( that’s me in a lightly chewed party hat a few years after starting Metro; a theatre/ dance company for kids)
+( me in a lightly chewed party hat a few years after starting Metro; a theatre/ dance company for kids)

 MY TEACHING STORY

 JOURNAL OF A 22 YEAR OLD CREATIVE ARTS TEACHER